 Click the Add rule button or the “+” icon to create a new rule

-Step 2: Describe your rule (optional)
+Step 2: Describe your Rules & Actions (optional)

 When you click Add rule, a dialog appears where you can describe your desired automation in natural language.
 For example: "Show a warning message if the discount percentage is greater than 20%".